jasonepage/PKMN-AI/README.md

 The script will observe the user's main output device and automatically begin playing the game of Pokemon.

-Utilizes Computer Vision and machine learning to play optimally throughout the game and recognize specific Pokemon encounters.
+Utilizes Computer Vision and machine learning to play throughout the game and recognize specific Pokemon encounters.

 Beneficial for maintaining encounter metrics and data for shiny hunters.

 # Features

-- Option to customize the counter for different resoulutions and display settings
+- Option to customize the AI for different resoulutions and display settings
 - Works with a multitude of themes, fonts, and MODs to the game
 - Stores encounter data for following sessions/restarts
 - Displays current encounters live on screen in a separate Pygame window